 - you’re unsure whether your child is up to date with his tetanus immunisation.

-It’s important to have a home first aid kit handy.
-Your first aid kit should be organised, well stocked and available at all times.
+It’s important to have a home first aid kit.
+Your first aid kit should be organised, well stocked and handy.
 Make sure everyone in your family knows where it’s kept, and that everyone can get to it easily.
-You can buy first aid kits from your local pharmacy or from providers such as St John Ambulance Australia.
+You can buy first aid kits from your local pharmacy or from providers like St John Ambulance.

-It’s important to watch the wound for signs of infection after you first clean and dress it.
-Look for redness, pain, swelling or warmth.
-See a doctor if you notice these symptoms.
+During the days after the injury it’s important to watch the wound for signs of infection.
+These signs include redness, pain, swelling, warmth and puss.
+See a doctor if you notice these signs.